Figma tutorial: a first app

 Next, in the rectangle, add the text for the button: (notice the font size has been decreased a little)

-Now it is a component:
+Now it is a component (it turned purple):

 Double-click it to rename it to 'Button':